ai-mrkogao/ai-mrkogao.github.io/_posts/2018-06-27-ActorCriticTensorflow.md

 ## Actor-Critic Algorithms
 ![actor_critic_architecture](../../pictures/policy_gradient/actor_critic_architecture.png){:height="50%" width="50%"}

-the policy function is known as the actor, and the value function is referred to as the critic.
+The policy function is known as the actor, and the value function is referred to as the critic.
 The actor produces an action given the current state of the environment, and the critic produces a TD error signal given the state and resultant reward.
 If the critic is estimating the action-value function, it will also need the output of the actor. ***critic uses next state value(td target) in which is generated from current action*** .
 The output of the critic drives learning in both the actor and the critic.